 The SC Chair provided a written response to the EU’s proposal (NPFC-2025-COM09-WP12), and several Members offered further revisions to the EU’s recommendations.
 The Commission agreed to forward the recommendations (Annex X) as revised to the SC to consider incorporation into its work plan.

 The Commission noted the importance of reporting bycatch data for all priority species.
 The Science Manager presented summaries of available bycatch information for Japanese sardine and Pacific saury, as well as the ratio of chub mackerel and blue mackerel catches reported by members.
 Several Members suggested that reporting requirements for bycatch should be clarified to ensure all catches are properly accounted for in stock assessments.
 The EU submitted a proposal to amend open CMMs to strengthen and clarify bycatch reporting requirements (NPFC-2025-COM09-WP10).
-After reflecting comments from Members, the Commission agreed to the proposed changes.
+The Commission agreed to the proposed changes.

 The Commission adopted the reports and the recommendations of the SC with the understanding that the proposed amendments to the two CMMs would be discussed under Agenda Item 8.